-Due to the nature of this course and limited access to each instrument, late submissions of performance tests cannot be accepted.
-Under extenuating circumstances, and with the approval of the Associate Dean (Undergraduate), make up tests can be scheduled.
+Due to the nature of this course and limited access to each instrument, late submissions of assignments, quizzes, and tests cannot be accepted.
+Under extenuating circumstances, and with the approval of the Associate Dean (Undergraduate), make up quizzes and tests can be scheduled.